Fort Stanton (Washington, D.C.): Planning and construction

 Following the secession of Virginia and that state joining the Confederacy, Federal troops marched from Washington into the Arlington region of northern Virginia.
 The move was intended to forestall any attempt by Virginia militia or Confederate soldiers to seize the capital city of the United States.
 Over the next seven weeks, forts were constructed along the banks of the Potomac River and at the approaches to each of the three major bridges (Chain Bridge, Long Bridge, and Aqueduct Bridge) connecting Virginia to Washington and Georgetown.

 While the Potomac River forts were being built, planning and surveying were ordered for an enormous new ring of forts to protect the city.
 Unlike the fortifications under construction, the new forts would defend the city in all directions, not just the most direct route through Arlington.
 In mid-July, this work was interrupted by the First Battle of Bull Run.
 As the Army of Northeastern Virginia marched south to Manassas, the soldiers previously assigned to construction duties marched instead to battle.
 In the days that followed the Union defeat at Bull Run, panicked efforts were made to defend Washington from what was perceived as an imminent Confederate attack.
 The makeshift trenches and earthworks that resulted were largely confined to Arlington and the direct approaches to Washington.

 On July 26, 1861, five days after the battle, Maj.
 Gen. George B. McClellan was named commander of the military district of Washington and the subsequently renamed Army of the Potomac.
 Upon arriving in Washington, McClellan was appalled by the condition of the city's defenses.
 "In no quarter were the dispositions for defense such as to offer a vigorous resistance to a respectable body of the enemy, either in the position and numbers of the troops or the number and character of the defensive works... not a single defensive work had been commenced on the Maryland side.
 There was nothing to prevent the enemy shelling the city from heights within easy range, which could be occupied by a hostile column almost without resistance."

 To remedy the situation, one of McClellan's first orders upon taking command was to greatly expand Washington's defenses.
 At all points of the compass, forts and entrenchments would be constructed in sufficient strength to defeat any attack.
 One area of particular concern was the region of Maryland south of the Anacostia River.
-Confederate artillery floated across the Potomac in secret and mounted south of the river could threaten the Washington Navy Yard and Washington Arsenal, both of which lay at the junction of the Potomac and Anacostia Rivers.
+Confederate artillery, were it to be floated across the Potomac in secret and mounted south of the river, could threaten the Washington Navy Yard and Washington Arsenal, both of which lay at the junction of the Potomac and Anacostia Rivers.